floswald/floswald-source/content/publication/housing-stock/index.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "housing-stock.pdf"
+image = "housing-stock.png"
-caption = "House Price and Rent Gradients"
+caption = "House Price and Rent Gradients in Greater London"

 +++